benweier/Themr/readme.md

 * Default binding: <kbd>Ctrl+F10</kbd> (Windows/Linux) <kbd>Cmd+F10</kbd> (OSX)

+**Themr: Toggle Theme Settings** displays a list of toggleable settings supported by your current theme.

 ### Favorites

 **Themr: Add current theme to favorites** and **Themr: Remove current theme from favorites** add and remove the currently selected theme to your favorites list.